 At various times, teachers introduce 8-12 week-long units on specific games, skills or equipment.
 Recently we have enjoyed units on Frisbee, jump rope, yoga and contemporary dance.
 Students enjoy challenging their bodies and gross-motor skills as well as integrating various strategies and a cognitive approach to the physical release of these kinds of activities.

 We recognize that meaningful learning can and does happen outside of the classroom.
 Whenever possible, we bring our students out into the larger world.
-These experiences range from a walk on the beach to a week-long trip to Oregon or New Mexico for older students.
+These experiences range from a walk on the beach to a week-long trip to Oregon or New Mexico, and even New York City for older students.
 Once again it is partly through these kinds of experiential learning encounters that students find a sense of adventure and the fire of learning is kindled.